Ask Chef Dennis

 Tuscan Chicken with potatoes on a white plate

 This is a take on an old Olive Garden recipe with a few tweaks to make it even more delicious!
-The flavorful, creamy sauce makes my Creamy Tuscan Chicken of my favorite chicken recipes.
+The flavorful, creamy sauce makes my Creamy Tuscan Chicken recipe one of my all-time favorite chicken recipes.

 ingredients to make creamy tuscan chicken